nimec77/hello-world-grpc/doc/tasklist.md

 - [ ] **Metrics & Logging**: Streaming metrics integrated with existing observability infrastructure
 - [ ] **Validation**: End-to-end streaming functionality with multiple concurrent clients

-**Ready for Production**: Streaming time feature fully integrated with existing production-ready infrastructure
+**When Completed**: Streaming time feature would be fully integrated with existing production-ready infrastructure **Current Status**: This is an optional enhancement that can be implemented if real-time time streaming is needed

 ---